emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

 __Level 0 Beastmaster__

 * __Choices:__
-  * __Animal Companion:__ _(Cost 0)_ You may choose a companion animal.
+  * __Animal Companion:__ You may choose a companion animal.
 Choose a level 0 light creature denoted as a pup, kid, or cub, from the beasts section or a dragon hatchling from the book of known beasts.

 * __General Abilities:__
-  * __Animal Magnetism:__ _(Cost 0)_ Most animals inherently understand you on some level.
+  * __Animal Magnetism:__ Most animals inherently understand you on some level.
 You can attempt to persuade the actions of animals.

 * __Advantages:__
-  * __Tracker:__ _(Cost 0)_ You are an excellent tracker, and have advantage when looking for trails and sign of passage.
+  * __Tracker:__ You are an excellent tracker, and have advantage when looking for trails and sign of passage.

 * __Combat Abilities:__